Services for Students with Disabilities

 Southwestern University strives to provide an accessible environment for students with disabilities.
-The Center for Academic Success and Records (CASAR) treats all students professionally, and respects confidentiality.
-Click here for confidentiality practices.
-To determine reasonable and appropriate accommodations, students who have disabilities should follow these steps:
+The Center for Academic Success and Records (CASAR) treats all students professionally and respects confidentiality.

 Once it is determined a student is eligible, the Assistant Director (AD) will work with each student to determine what package of accommodations best fits the student’s needs.
 Some common accommodations include:

 - Alternative Formats: For students with a demonstrated need, the Assistant Director will assist in obtaining texts in audio, digital, Braille or other alternative formats.

 Alternative Testing: Common testing accommodations include, but are not limited to, extended time (1.5X or 2X), reduced distraction environment, alternative format, use of a computer, reader, scribe, calculator or spell checker.

 - Students who have been approved for testing accommodations and plan to use the CASAR Testing Center are encouraged to use the following Google form to schedule their exams: CASAR Exam Accommodation Form.
 Alternatively, paper exam forms are available at CASAR.